Ronnie Mack: Illness, death and legacy

-By the time "He's So Fine" had started to become a chart hit, Mack was already terminally ill with Hodgkin's lymphoma.
-He died, aged 23, in 1963, by which time the royalties received for the song had begun to raise his family out of poverty.
+By the time "He's So Fine" started to become a chart hit, Mack was already terminally ill with Hodgkin's lymphoma.
+He died in 1963, aged 23, by which time the royalties received for the song had begun to raise his family out of poverty.

 After his death, his mother Louise Mack attended a songwriters' convention at which her son won an award for "He's So Fine", and in accepting the award on his behalf gave a moving speech.
 Songwriters Lamont Dozier and Eddie Holland, who were also at the event, were inspired by the speech, remembered Mack's name, and co-wrote the song "Jimmy Mack", with its chorus of "Jimmy Mack, when are you comin' back?".
 Recorded by Martha and the Vandellas in 1964, "Jimmy Mack" became a major hit for the group in 1967.

-Bright Tunes Music, the company which owned the rights to "He's So Fine", won a notable lawsuit against George Harrison, starting in 1971, for subconscious plagiarism of Mack's tune in writing "My Sweet Lord".
+Bright Tunes Music, the company which owned the rights to "He's So Fine", won a notable lawsuit against George Harrison, starting in 1971, for plagiarising Mack's tune with the song "My Sweet Lord".
+The judge ruled in favour of Bright Tunes, but found that it was a case of subconscious plagiarism.
 Much of the eventual settlement of $587,000 damages was paid to Mack's surviving family.